nushell/nushell.github.io/cookbook/system.md

 ### Find and kill a hanging process

 Sometimes a process doesn't shut down correctly.
-Using `ps` it's fairly easy to find the pid of this process.
+Using `ps` it's fairly easy to find the pid of this process:

 ```shell
 > ps | where name == Notepad2.exe